cihuang123/dt-ros2-commons/tutorials/01-ros2-topics.md

-# ROS2 Topics communication Example
+# ROS2 Topics Communication Example
 In this example, we use ROS2 built-in package, `turtlesim`,  to show how ROS2 communicate via **topics** at local machine.

 ![turtlesim_node](pictures/turtlesim_node.png)